junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 They pick up the days old trace from Nevada, moving to south east, then following all the way to New Mexico.

-Cas thinks he catches a glimpse at three horses on top of the mountain, hundreds of miles away.
+Cas thinks he catches a glimpse of three horses on top of the mountain, hundreds of miles away.
 One of the figures is so familiar that his heart skips a beat.
 But when they reach that spot, the men are another hundreds of miles away again, like a flyaway mirage.

 Cas wonders if he's hallucinating their figures.